Mariner of the Seas vs Explorer of the Seas

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Mariner of the Seas has 16 different dining options like Dog House, Windjammer, and Johnny Rockets.
+The Mariner of the Seas has 16 different dining options like Jamie's Italian, Playmakers, and Cafe Promenade.
 Of those options, 9 are complementary, or included with your cruise fare.
 The other 7 options have an additional fee.

 The Explorer of the Seas has 2 fewer dining venues.
-Some of its popular venues are Chef's Table, Chops Grille, and Izumi Sushi & Hot Rocks.
+Some of its popular venues are Izumi Sushi & Hot Rocks, Cafe Promenade, and Chops Grille.
 8 of these restaurants are complementary and the other 6 have an additional fee.

 If you like having a variety of places to eat, the Mariner of the Seas might be a better choice.
 It has 14% more dining options than the Explorer of the Seas.